Skip to content

 brilliant orange sunset Kota Kinabalu

-Head to The Waterfront to have a cocktail and watch the orange globe fade into the sea.
+Head to The Waterfront to have a cocktail and watch the orange globe fade into the South China Sea.
 It is actually called The Waterfront, so if you take a Grab, just type that in.
 Make sure you stop for a foot massage right at the entrance.
 What’s better than relaxing with a cocktail in hand, staring out to the horizon, and getting a foot rub?
 I’d bet to say, not much.

 Not sure why but the sunsets in KK produce some of the most vividly colorful skies I’ve ever seen – make it a priority.
+Another great sunset spot is Tanjung Aru Beach.

 Day 2: Breakfast at the Wet Market & Proboscis Monkeys & Fireflies Tour